RogerBaklund/LayoutProcessor/README.md

     Step3: x=42 y=2
     end of Step1: y=3

-Note that y is 2 in Step3 because Step2 modified it before Step3 was executed, so did Step3 so it is 3 at the end of Step1.
+Note that y is 2 in Step3 because Step2 modified it before Step3 was executed, and so did Step3 so it is 3 at the end of Step1.

+You can only fetch variables from active layouts, for instance in the example above Step1 could not fetch anything from Step3 because it is not active while Step1 is running: it has not started before Step2 is called, and it is finished when Step2 returns.

 #### `!param` Parameter handling

 This command can split and transform a parameter into one or more variables.

+For simple layouts with only one parameter which is always handled literally (no variables) you can use the placeholder `$$` to indicate where the parameter goes.
+The first [=Hello](#basic-examples) example above shows this usage.
+When using this no `!param` command is needed for that layout.

-All layous have a "magic" variable named `$_param` which holds the parameter used when the layout was called.
+In addition to the `$$` placeholder all layouts have a "magic" variable named `$_param` which holds the parameter used when the layout was called.
 In many cases you can just use this variable, but sometimes you need to use the `!param` command to manipulate the parameter.
 A common and simple usage is `!param string` which is used to resolve variables in the parameter, you can see a couple of examples of that above.
-([=Hello](#basic-examples) at the start and the [=alert](#layout-definition) example for layout definitions.)
+(The second [=Hello](#basic-examples) at the start and the [=alert](#layout-definition) example for layout definitions.)

 `string` is one of many predefined transformation types.
 You can provide multiple transformation types in the same `!param` call, each is executed in order.